boostvolt/software-and-system-security-1/labs/01/README.md

 `--socks5-hostname 127.0.0.1:9050` [inspired by](https://stackoverflow.com/questions/39257293/using-curl-with-tor-as-a-proxy-on-centos)

 ### Fail Safety
 The connection to the tor framework sometimes fails, which returns a 000 code.
 To mitigate this we retry a failed request once and if it fails twice we restart the tor service.
-This makes sure that every user get's tested correctly.
+This makes sure that every user gets tested correctly.
 ```bash
 #!/usr/bin/bash